0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - He is so dependent on her that he can no longer with without them
 ## Song XIII: revisited

-- This is the part of the album where the narrator tears all the
+- This is the part of the album where the narrator tears all the curtains back and reveals to the audience on what they have experienced
+- The climax and uncomfy resolution of the albu

 ### Part 1: Introduction